 Check the City Park Events Calendar.

 There’s always something growing on in City Park for kids – from what’s in bloom at the Botanical Garden to fun, family-friendly festivals like the Big Bass Rodeo & Fishtival or the Spring Garden Show.
 Save the date on your calendar for City Park’s most popular annual events for kids: Ghosts in the Oaks, a two-night not-scary (but spook-tacular!) party with unlimited rides at the amusement park, trick-or-treating in Storyland, a pumpkin patch and more.
 From Thanksgiving to New Year’s Day, Celebration in the Oaks lights up City Park with the south’s most spectacular holiday light displays – a New Orleans holiday tradition like no other.
-(Don’t miss the Children’s Celebration in the Oaks Preview Party, an exclusive preview of the lights before Celebration officially opens.)
+(Don’t miss the Celebration in the Oaks Preview Party for families, an exclusive preview of the lights before the weeks long celebration officially opens.)